Generic Name: sumatriptan succinate

 Needle-free Delivery System

-Read this Patient Information before you start to take Sumavel Dosepro.
+Read this Patient Information before you start using Sumavel Dosepro and each time you get a refill.
 There may be new information.
-This information does not take the place of talking with your doctor about your medical condition or treatment.
-You and your doctor should talk about Sumavel Dosepro when you start taking it and at regular checkups.
+This information does not take the place of talking with your healthcare provider about your medical condition or treatment.

 - have high blood pressure